 Tucked away on a flower-lined street in the Bed and Breakfast historic district of Gainesville is the Magnolia Plantation.
 This is where my home away from home would be during my travels.
 It was also the first bed and breakfast in Gainesville.
 From the moment I walked through the door of the Magnolia Plantation in Gainesville to the time I checked out, it was sheer bliss.
 I was perfectly content nestled in this adorable property so much that I found it hard to go out and do the things that I came to Gainesville for.

 The Magnolia Plantation is a historic property listed on the National Register of Historic Places.
 The house dates back to 1885, named the Baird Mansion at the time.
-It didn’t become a bed and breakfast until 1991.
-Today, house guests typically enter through the back door which is programmed with codes for all current guests.
+1991 is when the Magnolia Plantation became a b&b.
+Today, house guests typically enter through the back door using a unique code for all current guests.
 A phone is available on the back porch should you need it to call for a groundskeeper.

-From the outside, the Magnolia Plantation in Gainesville could be used as a setting for a scary movie.
-It could also easily be turned into a creepy haunted house, even though the front porch is decorated with white wicker rocking chairs, planters, and Southern ferns.
+From the outside, the Magnolia Plantation in Gainesville could easily be the setting for a scary movie.
+It could also be turned into a creepy haunted house, even though the front porch is beautifully adorned with white wicker rocking chairs, planters, and Southern ferns.
 Of course, gas lanterns burned at the front gate, completing the look.
 I couldn’t wait to see the inside!

 A Step Back In Time

 Beautiful antiques line the walls of each room inside of the Magnolia Plantation.
 Collections of vintage china teacups and saucers decorate the surfaces in the dining room and kitchen.
-A living room with a piano, comfy chairs, and cookies for snacking awaited guests who wished to spend time in the pretty setting.
+The living room held a piano, comfy chairs, and cookies for snacking.
 Five rooms, or bedchambers, are in this part of the house, each offering a private bath with claw foot tub and gas fireplace.
 Nine cottages dot the outside property adding a second room type.
 Lovely gardens, waterfalls, and a gazebo are also on the 1.5-acre property.